iurii-chernigin/audio-streaming-data-platform/infrastructure/README.md

 This section contains resources for deploying and maintaining infrustructure components for the data platform.

-The following options are currently availible:
+The following options are currently available:
 - Deploy Kafka on Google Kubernetes Cluster with Terraform;
 - Deploy Kafka locally in Docker.